clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    curl -O https://download.clearlinux.org/image/$(curl https://download.clearlinux.org/image/latest-images | grep "installer")

+#.
+Follow the instructions relevant to your OS and
+   :ref:`create a bootable USB drive <bootable-usb>'.

-After downloading the image, :ref:`verify and decompress file based on your system <bootable-usb>`.
-The example below demonstrates use on Linux\* OS.
+#.
+After downloading the image, :ref:`verify and decompress the file based on

-.. include:: ../../guides/maintenance/download-verify-decompress-linux.rst
-   :Start-after: incl-decompress-image:
-   :end-before: incl-decompress-image-end:

-.. include:: ../bootable-usb/bootable-usb-linux.rst
-   :Start-after: copy-usb-linux:
-   :end-before: usb-next
+   your system <bootable-usb-all>`.

 .. _install-on-target: